Private client – Wills, Power of Attorney and Deputyship, probate

 - An LPA that grants authority in relation to the donor’s property and financial affairs.

 This type of LPA can allow, for example, the attorney to pay the donor’s bills, sell their property or investments and operate their bank accounts.
-The attorney can use the LPA while the donor still has capacity, unless the donor specifies otherwise in the LPA.
+The attorney can use the LPA whilst the donor still has capacity, unless the donor specifies otherwise in the LPA.

 - An LPA that grants authority in relation to the donor’s health and welfare.